rails/rails/guides/source/security.md

 Another popular attack is to spam your web application, your blog or forum to propagate malicious XSS.
 Of course, the attacker has to know the URL structure, but most Rails URLs are quite straightforward or they will be easy to find out, if it is an open-source application's admin interface.
 The attacker may even do 1,000 lucky guesses by just including malicious IMG-tags which try every possible combination.

-For _(highlight)countermeasures against CSRF in administration interfaces and Intranet applications, refer to the countermeasures in the CSRF section_.
+For _countermeasures against CSRF in administration interfaces and Intranet applications, refer to the countermeasures in the CSRF section_.

 ### Additional Precautions

 The common admin interface works like this: it's located at www.example.com/admin, may be accessed only if the admin flag is set in the User model, re-displays user input and allows the admin to delete/add/edit whatever data desired.
 Here are some thoughts about this:

-* It is very important to _(highlight)think about the worst case_: What if someone really got hold of my cookie or user credentials.
-You could _(highlight)introduce roles_ for the admin interface to limit the possibilities of the attacker.
-Or how about _(highlight)special login credentials_ for the admin interface, other than the ones used for the public part of the application.
-Or a _(highlight)special password for very serious actions_?
+* It is very important to _think about the worst case_: What if someone really got hold of my cookie or user credentials.
+You could _introduce roles_ for the admin interface to limit the possibilities of the attacker.
+Or how about _special login credentials_ for the admin interface, other than the ones used for the public part of the application.
+Or a _special password for very serious actions_?

 * Does the admin really have to access the interface from everywhere in the world?
-Think about _(highlight)limiting the login to a bunch of source IP addresses_.
+Think about _limiting the login to a bunch of source IP addresses_.
 Examine request.remote_ip to find out about the user's IP address.
 This is not bullet-proof, but a great barrier.
 Remember that there might be a proxy in use, though.

-* _(highlight)Put the admin interface to a special sub-domain_ such as admin.application.com and make it a separate application with its own user management.
+* _Put the admin interface to a special sub-domain_ such as admin.application.com and make it a separate application with its own user management.
 This makes stealing an admin cookie from the usual domain, www.application.com, impossible.
 This is because of the same origin policy in your browser: An injected (XSS) script on www.application.com may not read the cookie for admin.application.com and vice-versa.

 Mass Assignment
 ---------------